RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Results

 \section{Results}

-In this section, we present our experimental results organized by task type: REST API call generation, SQL query generation, and the combined scenario.
-For each task, we compare baseline performance without RAG against three retrieval variants under appropriate documentation contexts.
-Statistical significance is assessed via paired $t$-tests.
+This section presents the experimental results for REST API call generation, SQL query generation, and the combined task.
+We compare standard RAG, Self-RAG, and CoRAG against a no-retrieval baseline under database-only, API-only, and mixed-documentation settings.